ztaira/fb_creeper/README.md

 obtained includes when the person last accessed facebook (little green dot in the chat bar) and all messages.

-In order to hide, I THINK turning off fb chat will make you invisible to this script.
-However, I'm not entirely sure.
-This script definitely couldn't see everyone in my friends list, and I haven't yet isolated which settings or combination of settings affect whether or not the script sees you.
-Once I know for sure, I'll edit this readme appropriately.
+I'm not exactly sure which settings will allow you to hide from this script.
+Turning off messenger/appearing offline would probably do it, which you can do in the following places.
+I edited out my friends' names for privacy reasons.

+Facebook's site, in the chat bar options:
+![alt text][outputimage]
+[outputimage]: https://github.com/ztaira14/fb_creeper/blob/master/data/fb_site.png "Facebook's site, in the chat bar"

+Messenger.com, in the "Active Contacts" menu:
+![alt text][outputimage2]
+[outputimage2]: https://github.com/ztaira14/fb_creeper/blob/master/data/messenger_site.png "Messenger.com, in the Active Contacts menu"

+![alt text][outputimage3]
+[outputimage3]: https://github.com/ztaira14/fb_creeper/blob/master/data/messenger_site2.png "Messenger.com, in the Active Contacts menu"

+Messenger for Android, in the third tab:
+![alt text][outputimage4]
+[outputimage4]: https://github.com/ztaira14/fb_creeper/blob/master/data/messenger_on_android.png "Messenger for Android, in the third tab"

-Regardless, I hope this repository serves as a very good reminder to BE WARY OF WHAT YOU PUT OUT ON SOCIAL MEDIA.
+Regardless, I hope this repository serves as a very good reminder to be wary of what you put out on social media.
 You never know who could be watching.

 Note: This is just a proof-of-concept script, so there's lots of spaghetti code lying around.
 You've been warned.